 What Happens if My Baby Is Born Early?

-About one in 10 babies born in the U.S. are preemies.
+About 1 in 10 babies born in the U.S. are preemies.
 Most preemies do well as they get older and catch up to their full-term peers in time.

 But these kids do have a higher risk of problems.
 Premature babies grow more slowly than babies born at full-term.
 They may be slower to roll onto their back, speak, or grasp and hold objects with their hands.
 They have a higher risk of certain long-term health problems, including autism, intellectual disabilities, cerebral palsy, lung problems, and vision and hearing loss.
 Other kids have behavior issues later on.
 Some have emotional outbursts or are hyperactive.
 They may have learning or reading problems in school.

 The earlier a baby is born, the more likely they are to have problems.
-Babies born after 7 months usually need a short stay in the hospital’s neonatal intensive care unit (NICU.)
-Babies born earlier than that face much bigger risks.
+Those born after 7 months usually need a short stay in the hospital’s neonatal intensive care unit (NICU.)
+Babies born earlier than that face much bigger challenges.
 They will need specialized care in the NICU.